HydroApps/Graph--plotter--App/README.md

        Alternate solution: Run the following command:
        python -m pip install colorama
        python -m pip install matplotlib

+  --Bat file not running :
+      No Python at 'F:\USB drive--portable apps\WinPython64\WPy64-39100\python-3.9.10.amd64\python.exe'
+      Solution: Do the following:
+      Delete the venv folder .
+Edit the bat file and link graph_plotter.py to main python.exe in your programs folder.
+Now run the batch file.

 #### 📸 Screenshots [V 0.1.0] in cmder console